 Chain-of-Thought (CoT)

-A prompting technique where the model is asked to reason step-by-step before giving a final answer, dramatically improving accuracy on complex tasks.
+A prompting technique where a model is instructed to produce intermediate reasoning steps before generating a final answer, improving performance on complex tasks like math, logic, and code generation.

-Chain-of-thought (CoT) prompting instructs a model to "think out loud" - producing a sequence of reasoning steps before committing to a final answer.
-This simple change dramatically improves performance on tasks requiring multi-step reasoning: math problems, logical puzzles, code generation, and analysis.
+Chain-of-thought (CoT) prompting instructs a model to produce a sequence of reasoning steps before committing to a final answer.
+Instead of jumping directly to a conclusion, the model generates intermediate steps that build toward the answer.
+This approach consistently improves performance on tasks requiring multi-step reasoning: math problems, logical puzzles, code generation, and analysis.

 How it works